Battle of Tannenberg: Early phases of battle: 23–26 August

 On 24 August Hindenburg, Ludendorff and Hoffmann motored along the German lines to meet Scholtz and his principal subordinates, sharing the roads with panic-stricken refugees; in the background were columns of smoke from burning villages ignited by artillery shells.
 They could keep control of their army because most of the local telephone operators remained at their switchboards, carefully tracking the motorcade.
-Along the way they drove through the village of Tannenberg, which reminded the two younger men of the defeat of the Teutonic Knights there by the Poles and Lithuanians in 1410; Hindenburg had been thinking about that battle since the evening before when he strolled near the ruins of the castle of the Teutonic Order.
+Along the way they drove through the village of Tannenberg (today called Stębark), which reminded the two younger men of the defeat of the Teutonic Knights there by the Poles and Lithuanians in 1410; Hindenburg had been thinking about that battle since the evening before when he strolled near the ruins of the castle of the Teutonic Order.
 (In 1910 Slavs had commemorated their triumph on the old battlefield.)

 Aided by Russian radio intercepts, a captured map of Russian positions, and information from fleeing German civilians of Rennenkampf's slow progress, Hindenburg and Ludendorff planned the encirclement of the Russian 2nd Army.
 I Corps and XX Corps would attack from Gilgenburg towards Neidenburg, while XVII Corps and I Reserve Corps attacked the Russian right flank.
 They met with Scholtz and his XX Corps staff on 24 August, and François on 25 August, where he was ordered to attack towards Usdau on 26 August.
 François stated only part of his corps and artillery had arrived.
 Ludendorf insisted the attack must go forward as planned, since more trains were expected beforehand.
 François replied, "If it is so ordered, of course an attack will be made, and the troops will obviously have to fight with bayonets."